Originally Published: January 26, 1996 - Last Updated / Reviewed On: April 16, 2014

 Dear Rip torn,

 Ulcers can be a real pain!
 An ulcer is an open sore in the stomach or intestinal lining resulting from destroyed surface tissue.
 They are often uncomfortable and may eventually prompt heavy bleeding.
-Approximately 20 million Americans get one or more ulcers in their lifetime.
-Every year, about 4 million people are afflicted with an ulcer and about 6000 people die due to ulcer-related problems.
+Approximately half a million Americans develop an ulcer each year.
 Although ulcers are not restricted by age, they are uncommon in teenagers and especially children.
 Peptic ulcers, the most common, occur in the stomach (gastric or stomach ulcer) and in the duodenum (duodenal ulcer).
 Stomach ulcers are more common in women than men and duodenal ulcers are more common in men than women.

 Most research today shows that an infection with the bacteria Helicobacter pylori leads to the majority of ulcers.
 Another cause of ulcers is an increase in the digestive fluids, hydrochloric acid and pepsin, especially in the presence of large doses of aspirin, ibuprofen or other non-steroidal anti-inflammatory drugs (NSAID).
 These can increase the risk of ulcers because they make the stomach vulnerable to the digestive fluids.
-Certain lifestyle concerns, such as long-term stress; excess food and/or alcohol; spicy foods; smoking; caffeine consumption; and other behaviors are also traditionally linked with ulcers (though causality is still undetermined).
-It is important to note that smoking does appear to slow down the ulcer's healing process.
+Certain lifestyle concerns, such as long-term stress; excess food and/or alcohol; spicy foods; smoking; caffeine consumption; and other behaviors are do not cause ulcers, but may worsen symptoms and/or slow the healing process.

 Not all people have symptoms from an ulcer, but when they do, the most common is a burning pain in the abdomen.
-It usually happens early in the morning and/or between meals.
-Sometimes a person will feel nauseous, vomit, lose her/his appetite and weight.
+It usually happens early in the morning, late at night, and/or between meals (when your stomach is empty).
+Sometimes, a person will feel nauseous, vomit, lose her/his appetite and weight.
 And for some, the ulcer may be a bleeding ulcer, with blood appearing in vomit or in the stool.

 Here's hoping that you've got nothing to worry about!